hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 warriors may be able to use them as they gain in experience.
-Players should preferably complete any recruiting and trading after the battle is over, making the appropriate dice rolls whilst both players are present.
+Players should preferably complete any recruiting and trading after the battle is over, making the appropriate dice rolls while both players are present.

 However, some players may prefer to wait until the heat of battle has cooled and they are able to consider purchases